 Enter the drama… Broken, vengeful, hurt, disappointment, rejection, bitterness… I felt all those things and more when I realised the man I loved enough to die for was not going to and did not want to marry me.
 Heck, he didn’t even fight for me, he just up and left.
 And to show him how much I had “moved on” I got myself into a relationship faster than the speed of lightning.
 I remember my good friend telling me not to get myself meddled up in a new relationship, but no, I did not even stop to give her advice a second thought, all I wanted to do was show the father of my child that even though he did not want to be with me someone else out there was going to be there for me and even marry me while he was at it.
 A complete recipe for disaster I must say, but when you are in the situation you do not realise it.

-It was only when I heard news that the father of my child had married someone else that I realised I was not over him and this “relationship” I was in was a big joke!
-I remember I was out with my friends on that very day, we were having drinks and “Baby Can I Hold You” by Further Notice was playing in the background.
-I have never cried so hard and with so much pain all my life, even labour could not have been that painful.
+It was only when I heard the news that the father of my child had married someone else that it dawned on me that I was not over him and this “relationship” I was in was a big facade!
+I was out with my friends on that very day.
+We were having drinks and “Baby Can I Hold You” by Further Notice was playing in the background.
+I have never cried so hard and with so much pain all my life, even labour pains could not have been that painful.
 I was hurt, confused, traumatised, a million and one tormented feelings, I felt them all at that moment.
-I did not understand how he could get married to someone else in a space of less than six months and yet I had waited for two whole years for him to make a commitment to me!!
+I didn’t understand how he could get married to someone else in a space of fewer than six months and yet I had waited for two whole years for him to commit to me!!

-The steps of how to get over a heart break were simple when I searched for them on Google.
+The steps of how to get over a heart-break were simple when I searched for them on Google.
 Shock, Denial, Isolation, Anger, Bargaining, Depression and finally Acceptance.
 I thought it was going to be a walk in the park but it was not.
 I stayed in some steps for longer than the others.
-I wonder what my life would be like if I did not have Whatsapp at the time?
-Chances are I would have entered a serious case of depression.
+I wonder what my life would be like if I did not have WhatsApp at the time?
+However, when I look back this episode of my life contributed towards depression later on in my life.
 I confided in a close friend and my mother and we would talk about what I was feeling and going through.
-That really helped me.
+That helped me.
 Everyone needs close friends and family they can sit down and have a heart to heart with.